We're only days into the new year and we're already on the verge of the launch of one of 2021's biggest smartphones.

-We might’ve seen some phones launch later than usual in 2020 due to the pandemic, but rumour has it that Samsung will actually debut its Galaxy S21 (or perhaps Galaxy S30) line earlier than normal.
+We might’ve seen some phones launch later than usual in 2020 due to the pandemic, but Samsung is set to debut its Galaxy S21 line much earlier than normal.
 Talk about kicking off the year with a bang.

-Better yet, there are already concept renders from a reliable source and plenty of other chatter around what we’ll see from Samsung’s next big flagships.
+Better yet, there are already loads of leaked renders and plenty of other chatter around what we’ll see from Samsung’s next big flagships.
 Here’s what we’ve heard so far.

 When will the Samsung Galaxy S21 be out?

-We usually see the Galaxy S phones launch in February and release by March, but sources suggest that Samsung isn’t waiting around this time.
+We usually see the Galaxy S phones launch in February and release by March, but Samsung isn’t waiting around this time.

 SamMobile was the first to report that Samsung plans to launch its Galaxy S21 phones come January 2021, and OnLeaks has echoed that sentiment.
-Perhaps slowing sales due in part to the pandemic have Samsung eager to move on to the next thing, but whatever the case, that’s what the rumour mill is pointing towards right now.
+Reports in December pointed to a Galaxy Unpacked launch stream on 14 January, and a release on 29 January.

 How much will the Samsung Galaxy S21 cost?